-How People Search: Classifying & Understanding User Intent
+How People Search: Understanding User Intent

 Micro-moments are also evolving.

-Know queries can vary between simple questions [how old is tom cruise] to much broader and complex queries that don’t always have a simple answer.
+Know queries can vary between simple questions [how old is tom cruise] too much broader and complex queries that don’t always have a simple answer.

 Know queries are almost always informational in intent.